 With air traffic projected to triple in the next decade, noise and emissions are becoming bigger problems around airports and regulations on carbon emissions are proliferating.
-Now is the perfect time to remove the ill conceived Sedona airport away from our homes, natural monuments and federal parkland and schools; Sedona’s air and soundscapes cannot sustain more air traffic inside people’s neighborhoods and our US Forest.
+Now is the perfect time to remove the ill conceived Sedona airport away from our homes, natural monuments, federal park-lands and schools; Sedona’s air and soundscapes cannot sustain more air traffic inside people’s neighborhoods and our US Forest.
 The FOREST is FOR EVERYONE not just aircraft!

 Why save another piece of Paradise?
 All the rest have been destroyed!

 Future Sedona Airport terminal to handle the Sedona Airport’s goal of

 279,000 air events per year, with baggage handling and a pilots lounge!
 The noise here is already unbearable for many people,

 more air traffic will make Sedona unbearable for everyone, the pollution will be so bad that no one will be able to safely live here.